SimonPadbury/baselayer/_src/typography.md

 ```
 :root {
-  --fslongread: clamp(1.125rem, 0.625rem + 1.1111vw, 1.375rem);
+  --fslongread: clamp(1rem, 0.4375rem + 1.1719vw, 1.375rem);
 }
 ```

-The base font size is expanded to 137.5% over the middle range — from viewport widths 720px to 1080px (i.e. same as the `sm` to `md` default breakpoints).
-Starting from 1.125rem (18px), this expands the base sext size to 22px.
+The base font size is expanded to 137.5% over the middle range — from viewport widths 768px to 1280px (i.e. same as the `sm` to `lg` default breakpoints).
+Starting from 1rem (16px), this expands the base sext size to 22px.

 ### _Long Read_ Example Toggle